-From the initial contact with your mentee, right up to project presentation – here are some helpful guidelines* and an outline of your responsibilities for providing crucial scientific support and resources.
+From your initial contact with your mentee, right up to project presentation at an SBC Regional Competition, here are some helpful tips and an outline of your responsibilities for providing crucial scientific support and resources.

 Before Research Begins

-- Offer an appropriate time at your convenience for an initial meeting with the student to discuss their proposal and listen to their presentation on their proposal.
+- Offer an appropriate time at your convenience for an initial meeting with the student to discuss their project and listen to their presentation on their proposal.

 - Evaluate the student in terms of their experience, preparedness, desire and commitment to perform research work under your supervision

-- Provide comments, criticism, advice and guidance to the student on their proposed project.
+- Provide comments, criticism, advice and guidance to the student on their project.

-- Provide help to the student to modify and improve the proposed project if necessary.
+- Provide help to the student to modify and improve their project if necessary.